Sudospective/ichigo-template/README.md

 local ichi = ...
--- here we add to ichi like so function ichi.MyLibraryFunction()
-    print('My Ichigo Library')
+-- here we add to ichi like so function ichi.MyLibraryFunction() print('My Ichigo Library') end
-end
 -- you can also return actors
 return Def.Actor {
   OnCommand = function(self) print('hewo') end
 }
 ```
 You can then use the function in your `main.lua` by calling `MyLibraryFunction()`.
+The best example of a library written for Ichigo would be the standard library (`lib/std.lua`)

 ## Tips to Keep Your Files Clean
 - Do all of your work within the `src` folder.
 - Setup goes in `main.lua`.
 Actors and Gizmos go in `layout.lua`.
 Gimmicks go in `gimmicks.lua`.
 - Make use of the `init`, `ready`, and `update` functions when necessary.
-- Keep all class definitions in the `src/include` folder and include them with `include`.
+- Keep all class definitions in the `include` folder and include them with the `include` keyword.
 - Keep all libraries in the `lib` folder.
 They autoload from there.
+- Likewise, keep all plugins inside `src/plugins`.
+They are also autoloaded.
 - `include` at the top of the file. `run` at the bottom.
-- Don't be afraid to ask me any questions!
-You can contact me (Sudospective) in the Project OutFox Discord server.
 - If you plan to write code that other files will depend on, consider a library or an include file.
 - If your code requires a library, do not write it as a library.
 Libraries should not depend on anything other than the ichi environment handed to them.
+Consider a class or a plugin instead.
+- Don't be afraid to ask me any questions!
+You can contact me (Sudospective) in the Project OutFox Discord server.